OpenID Federation 1.0

 2. If a client having the numeric ID was not found, but if the “Client ID Alias” feature of the service is enabled, Authlete interprets the specified client identifier as an alias and searches the database for a client having the alias.

-3. If a client having the alias was not found, but if the “OpenID Connect Federation” feature of the service is enabled, Authlete interprets the specified client identifier as an entity ID and searches the database for a client having the entity ID.
+3. If a client having the alias was not found, but if the “OpenID Federation” feature of the service is enabled, Authlete interprets the specified client identifier as an entity ID and searches the database for a client having the entity ID.

 4. If a client having the entity ID was not found, but if the service supports automatic client registration, Authlete tries to resolve a trust chain of the client.